Mental Health and Wellbeing

 If you need someone to talk to in School then the following teachers are all Mental Health First Aiders and would be happy to talk to you about how you’re feeling and what can be done to help make you feel better.
-If you would find it easier to talk to someone outside of school that does not know you then there are a number of useful websites, people and groups listed below who are also there to help.

 Many mental health problems are preventable, and almost all are treatable.
 This meant that people can either fully recover or manage their conditions successfully, allowing them to live healthy, happy and productive lives.

 Be active – you don’t have to go to the gym.
 Take a walk, go cycling or join one of the many extra-curricular clubs.
 Find an activity that you enjoy and make it a part of your life.

-- Keep learning – learning new skills can give you a sense of achievement and a new confidence.
+Keep learning – learning new skills can give you a sense of achievement and a new confidence.
 So why not sign up for an extra-curricular club to learn a new skill e.g. learning to play a musical instrument, learn coding, learn how to play chess or play a new sport.
 It can be anything you enjoy…

 Be mindful – be more aware of the present moment, including your thoughts and feelings.
 Take time to stop and relax and look after yourself.
 It can positively change the way you feel about life and how you approach challenges.